 CASTINE, Maine — Abe Lincoln has come to Maine.

-A travelling exhibition, “Abraham Lincoln: Self-Made in America,” featuring reproductions of Lincoln artifacts, opened in Castine last week at the historical society buildings amid a background of local displays filled with Lincoln-era memorabilia collected from the surrounding area.
+A traveling exhibition, “Abraham Lincoln: Self-Made in America,” featuring reproductions of Lincoln artifacts, opened in Castine last week at the historical society buildings amid a background of local displays filled with Lincoln-era memorabilia collected from the surrounding area.

-The exhibit, which marks the bicentennial of Lincoln’s birth in 1809, is sponsored by The Wilson Museum and the Castine Historical Society.
+The exhibit, which marks the bicentennial of Lincoln’s birth in 1809, is sponsored by the Wilson Museum and the Castine Historical Society.
 Castine is the only site in Maine to host the exhibit and one of just 40 sites nationwide.

-“We were looking for traveling exhibits and found this online,” said Patty Hutchins, the director of the Wilson Museum.
+“We were looking for traveling exhibits and found this online,” said Patty Hutchins, director of the Wilson Museum.
 “I think the real reason we were able to get the exhibition is our connection with Noah Brooks.”

 Brooks was a Castine native, born just a few doors away from the Abbott House, the home of the Castine Historical Society, where the exhibit is located.
-He became friends with Lincoln while he was still in Springfield, Ill., before he entered politics.
+He became friends with Lincoln while he was still in Springfield, Ill., and before he entered politics.
 Brooks was a newspaper reporter, editor and author who worked in Washington, D.C., and he and Lincoln renewed their friendship after Lincoln became president.
 He was one of the last people to see the president on April 14, 1865.

 Other local displays depict the Lincoln era as it was experienced in Castine and the surrounding area.
-They include photographs of local soldiers who served during the Civil War, war memorabilia, letters, coins and currency from Lincoln’s time.
+They include photographs of local soldiers who served during the Civil War, war memorabilia, letters, and coins and currency from Lincoln’s time.

-“We decided to try to augment the travelling exhibit with the local displays to give a sense of what was happening in Castine and in the Bagaduce area during the Civil War,” said Barbara Griffiths, treasurer of the historical society.
+“We decided to try to augment the traveling exhibit with the local displays to give a sense of what was happening in Castine and in the Bagaduce area during the Civil War,” said Barbara Griffiths, treasurer of the historical society.

 Many of the artifacts in the local exhibit came from area residents who became involved in the preparations.